 no choice in what is left......it sells for $9.50 per pound for grab bag, 10.50 for Mill End Roving.

 We have some on hand just now..much of the white is a combination of superwash and nylon.....however the bags

 that should be just superwash, we cannot guarantee it is all superwash.......some pure white, some creamy white.

-The workers at the mill see it a waste and sometimes the wool top and the superwash waste gets mixed, so test to
+The workers at the mill see it as waste product and sometimes the wool top and the superwash waste gets mixed, so

 test to be sure before you use it in a felted project.

 The Superwash mill ends are occasionally in colors.....very mixed, and fun to spin or blend.
 Some of the roving might be in

 |The photo to the